demisto/content-docs/docs/contributing/contributing.md

 :::

 ### 2. Cortex XSOAR Marketplace
-Contribute from within Cortex XSOAR's UI using the Marketplace.
+Contribute from within Cortex XSOAR's UI using Marketplace.
 This method is more simple, and doesn't require you to set up a development environment or be familiar with Git.

 We recommend using this method in the following scenarios:
 * Individual contributors, contributing content that is community supported.
-* Small contributions (e.g. a bug fix, or a new integration command) to an existing content pack (whether it's XSOAR-supported or partner-supported).
+* Small contributions (e.g., a bug fix, or a new integration command) to an existing content pack (whether it's XSOAR-supported or partner-supported).

 * For more information and a step-by-step guide, see [Contributing Through Cortex XSOAR Marketplace](../contributing/marketplace).

 :::caution
-Contributing from the marketplace has several limitations:
+Contributing from Marketplace has several limitations:
-* The built-in editor has limitations, and does not support some of the features that can be found in full-fledged IDE.
+* The built-in editor has limitations, and does not support some of the features that can be found in a full-fledged IDE.
 * Documentation files (README, integration's description, etc.) cannot be created or edited.
 * Unit tests cannot be created or edited.
 * Private content packs cannot be contributed this way.